 The projections assumptions are informed by extensive analysis of a range of datasets:

-The Projections are reviewed every four years against Census results to determine how well they performed.
-At the NSW level, the margin of error at 20 years has been plus or minus 2 per cent, plus or minus 3 per cent for regional NSW and plus or minus 4 per cent for Greater Sydney.
+We review the projections every four years against census results to determine how well they performed.
+At the NSW level, the margin of error at 20 years has been ±2%, ±3% for regional NSW and ±4% for Greater Sydney.
 This represents a high degree of confidence.

-Prior to the development of new projections, the Department reviews the approach taken to existing projections updates to ensure that new projections reflect best practice.
+Before developing new projections, the department reviews the approach to existing projections and updates it to ensure that new projections reflect best practice.

 Date: 12.12.2019 | File type: pdf | File size: 41.8 KB